 “My Country, 'Tis of Thee,” played inside the St. Francis Xavier Church on Monday morning in honor of Ronald Beaudry, a U.S. Air Force Vietnam veteran who died suddenly last week due to an alleged murder.

 Many family and friends attended the funeral to say their final farewells, but one of Beaudry’s closest family members was missing.
-His son Michael, accused of killing him, was absent from the service.
+His son Michael, was absent from the service.

 Family members wept, while fellow service men bowed their heads to remember the 58-year-old's life.

 Before his casket was covered by the country’s stars and stripes , the pastor described how “Ronny” loved his family, his country, the color guard.
 He described how he brought a smile every week to church.

 “He lived a full life, and that is something we should hang on to,” he said.

 One family member read an eulogy as she held back tears.